mtstickney/mtstickney.github.com/content/blog/20160920-data_migration.md

 ## Initial System Data

-Some records in the database are necessary for the program to run, but are meant to be altered by the user: a system settings record is a good example.
+Some records in the database are necessary for the program to run, but are meant to be altered by the user: for example, a system settings record.
 Since these records are required for normal operation, they have to be created in a migration, but since we can't overwrite modified data, we can't delete them on revert.
 For the same reason, we have to check whether the record already exists when applying a migration that creates them.